Durello grapes are used to make dry and sparkling wines.

 Durello is known for its light, crisp, and sometimes slightly fruity profile.
 It pairs well with a variety of cheeses.

-Goat Cheese (Chèvre): The tanginess complements the subtle fruit notes in Durello.
+The tanginess of a Feta Cheese will complement the subtle fruit notes of the Durello.

-Brie: The creamy texture and mild flavor work beautifully with Durello.
+The creamy texture and mild flavors of a Brie work beautifully with Durello.

 The grape Durello is very ancient.
 It is mentioned in manuscripts dated back to 1200 DC.